Avalanche-io/c4/README.md

 environments such as productions in remote locations.

 x.509 has a much longer history than OAuth, and is a well vetted component of standard secure web traffic.
-OAuth is a system designed around the idea that some identity providers which to 'own' a user's account.
+OAuth is a system designed around the idea that some identity providers want to 'own' a user's account.
 In media production, however, a more robust system that does not require a trusted 3rd party is required.

 ### Go Package